jbech-linaro/optee_docs/building/gits/build.rst

 of manifest being referenced (``-m xyz_stable.xml``) and that we are referring to a tag instead of a branch (``-b refs/tags/MAJOR.MINOR.PATCH``).
-So as an example, if you need to setup the ``2.1.0`` stable release for HiKey, then you would do like this instead of what is mentioned further down in section ``7.3``
+So as an example, if you need to setup the ``2.1.0`` stable release for HiKey, then you would do like this instead of what is mentioned further down in section ":ref:`build_get_the_source`".

-TODO

 .. code-block:: bash